Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

 At this point we wondered about developing a general formalism for the study of the KdV-Virasoro combination with emphasis on the role of the $\tau$-function.
-Thus, the present paper aims to offer a first step in this program.
-The moral of the paper is that there are close and explicit relations among the following four sets: { } where we shall skip the details until later.
+Here and henceforth, under \emph{Virasoro constraints for $\tau(t)$} we mean there exist a family of dif\/ferential operators $\{\bar L_k\}_{k\geq -1}$, satisfying the relations of the Virasoro algebra, such that $\bar L_k\tau(t)=0$ for $k\geq -1$.
+Thus, the Virasoro constraints in 2D quantum gravity as in~\cite{DVV,KacSchwarz,Kon} correspond to a particular choice of $\{\bar L_k\}_{k\geq -1}$.
+The present paper aims to of\/fer a f\/irst step in this program.
+The moral of the paper is that there are close and explicit relations among the following sets: